mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 By propagating this uncertainty forward through the model, we gain insight into the uncertainty in our predictions.

+If we take a cut through at a given strain value, we can understand the distribution of potential stress values...

 <figure>
   <img src="/assets/images/posterior-predictive-distribution.png" alt="Posterior Predictive Distribution">
   <figcaption>